muturgan/magnificent_list/README.md

 # magnificent_list
-my test task for the ServiceCloud
+my test task for the Carprice